 - 110-150 pounds of total nitrogen per acre (depending on organic matter, previous crop, and manure history).
 The total includes applied fertilizer and residual nitrogen from a 4-foot soil sample. - 3 gallons of a liquid starter fertilizer applied in furrow helps to develop earlier leaf canopy which leads to increased yield.
-Starter is highly recommended when planting into cold soils temperatures. - For soil tests of 8ppm or higher, a starter should supply enough phosphorus for the growing season.
-For lower soil tests broadcasting MAP or DAP will likely be beneficial. - Potash should be applied for any soil tests below 150ppm.
+Starter is highly recommended when planting into cold soils temperatures. - For phosphorus soil tests of 8ppm or higher, a starter should supply enough phosphorus for the growing season.
+For lower soil tests, broadcasting MAP or DAP in addition to the starter will likely be beneficial. - Potash should be applied for any soil tests below 150ppm.